On This Page

 |3.9||If you select STC, the order will be sent electronically to the submitter’s myLTSA Inbox.|

 Complete the name of the local government.
-The electronic filing system will verify that the name on the form is the same as it appears in the Authorized Subscriber Register.
+For members of the Authorized Subscriber Register, the electronic filing system will verify that the name on the form is the same as it appears in the Authorized Subscriber Register.
 If there is a mismatch, the application cannot be submitted.

 |4.2||Complete the Additional information field to add a description or more information about the local government.|